The CTPAT Transformation – Refreshing and Reviving Your Security Program to Meet CBP’s New Standards

-U.S. Customs and Border Protection has finalized its revisions to the minimum security criteria for its CTPAT supply chain security program.
-CTPAT members must now implement these changes and prepare for the associated validations.
+At its annual CTPAT conference, U.S. Customs and Border Protection addressed how CTPAT members now must implement its revisions to the minimum security criteria (MSC) throughout their supply chain security programs.
 This webinar will address the MSC changes and provide suggestions for seamless implementation.

 - corporate security: security vision and responsibility, risk assessment, business partner security, and cybersecurity